Geek4IT/Geek4IT.github.io/_posts/2014-4-27-Design-Patterns.md

 	Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 - Mediator

+	Define an object that encapsulates how a set of objects interact.Mediator promotes loose coupling by keeping objects from referring toeach other explicitly, and it lets you vary their interactionindependently.

 - Memento
 - Observer
 - State